Juan José Holzinger

 Juan José Holzinger (?–1864) was a German-born mining engineer who served as a colonel in the Mexican Army during the Texas Revolution.

 Holzinger first came to Mexico in 1825 as a mining engineer for a British company.
 He served with Santa Anna when he led a Federalist revolt.
-During the Texas Revolution Holzinger was credited with saving some Texan prisoner.
+During the Texas Revolution Holzinger was credited with saving some Texan prisoners.
 Afterward he moved to Vera Cruz where he became a major landowner.